Audit and Accountability Policy

 Policy Disclaimer Statement

-Deviations from policies, procedures, or guidelines published and approved by the Information Security and Assurance (ISA) may only be done cooperatively between ISA and the requesting entity with sufficient time to allow for appropriate risk analysis, documentation, and possible presentation to authorized University representatives.
-Failure to adhere to ISA written policies may be met with University sanctions.
+Deviations from policies, procedures, or guidelines published and approved by Information Security and Assurance (ISA) will only be considered cooperatively between ISA and the requesting entity, with sufficient notice to allow for conducting appropriate risk analysis, documentation, review, and notification to authorized University representatives where necessary.
+Failure to adhere to ISA written policies may be met with University sanctions up to and including dismissal.

 Walk-In Centers